vkundetis/Image-Ad-Flow-Hallucinations/README.md

 ## Optical Flow Hallucinations for Pitt's AD dataset
 Im2Flow's implementation for flow hallucination was used to generate these predictions.
-Their implementation and project page can be found here: [[Github Repo]](https://github.com/rhgao/Im2Flow)    [[Project Page]](http://vision.cs.utexas.edu/projects/im2flow/)
+Their implementation and project page can be found here: [[GitHub Repo]](https://github.com/rhgao/Im2Flow)    [[Project Page]](http://vision.cs.utexas.edu/projects/im2flow/)
 ### Optical Flow Hallucinations
 The zip file located in the folder predictions contains the pixel representations of flow for the ads dataset.
 ### Drawing Flow Vectors
 These pixel level representations of flow can be visualized by drawing flow vectors.
 This can be done as follows:
 1. Download Pitt's image-ad dataset, which can be found here: [[Image Ads]](http://people.cs.pitt.edu/~kovashka/ads/#image).
 2. Move the images you want to visualize into a folder named `/input`.
-Move the corresponding flow hallucinationsm for the images into a folder named `/output`.
+Move the corresponding flow hallucinations for the images into a folder named `/output`.
 3. Run the following code:
 ```Shell
   python visualizeFlow.py --flowImgInputDir output/ --rgbImgDir input/ --arrowImgOutDir visualization